Keling-Wang/causation_rating/README.md

 ## Features

-- Make predictions: based on pretrained `dr1` and `dr2` models, `causation_rating.predict_from_pretrained` allows one directly uses the two models maintained on `🤗 Hugging Face` to make predictions based on new sentences.
+- Make predictions: based on pretrained `drt` models, `causation_rating.predict_from_pretrained` allows one directly uses the two models maintained on `🤗 Hugging Face` to make predictions based on new sentences.
 - Reproduce training process: `causation_rating.bayesian_optimization` module allows one reproduces Bayesian hyperparameter tuning process to find best parameters, based on datasets maintained on `🤗 Hugging Face`. `causation_rating.model_finaltraining` allows one reproduces final training process on the entire dataset after hyperparameter tuning.

 ## Installation